 “Home sales itself are at a six-year high, so (there’s) nothing out of the norm on [this] trend,” he said.
 “This cycle is different than the last … Overheating to me is speculation.”

 Instead, investors are acting rationally to a shift in the housing market, Mohtashami said.
 Since the recession, housing investors have soaked up distressed sales, such as foreclosures, to turn single-family homes into rentals.
-The trend has exhausted itself as the inventory of distressed homes has returned to normal, so those investors are returning to house flipping, Mohtashami said.
+Selling a distressed home may have been pretty easy back then, but the trend has exhausted itself as the inventory of distressed homes has returned to normal, so those investors are returning to house flipping, Mohtashami said.
+You can read more about the Industry of Distressed Homes Central Florida if this is something that interests you.

 “The rental yield play was big early on, but the cash discount is all gone, so you don’t see growth there.
 Prices are rising,” he said.
 “Always (with) distressed homes you can flip in certain areas.”